fhiso/basic-concepts/basic-concepts.md

 control characters) as ANSEL, the character set properly used in [GEDCOM], as [ANSEL]'s non-ASCII characters do not correspond to `RestrictedChar`s.

+{.ednote}  Should we add next line (NEL; U+0085) to the list of *restricted characters*?
+Adding NEL means applications have the option of treating all C1 escapes as the equivalent CP-1252 characters, including the ellipse which is at the *code point* used in Unicode for NEL, but breaks alignment with XML.

 *Conformant* applications *must* be able to store and process *strings* containing arbitrary *characters* other than those matching the `RestrictedChar`.
-In particular, applications *must* be able to handle *characters* which correspond to unassigned Unicode *code points* as they may be assigned in future versions of [ISO 10646].
+In particular, applications *must* be able to handle *characters* which correspond to unassigned Unicode *code points* as they may be assigned in future versions of [Unicode].
 Applications *must* also be able to process *characters* outside Unicode's Basic Multilingual Plane &mdash; that is, *characters* with a *code point* of U+10000 or higher.

 {.note} This means applications *must not* represent *strings* internally in the UCS-2 encoding which does not accommodate *characters* outside the Basic Multilingual Plane.
-The UTF-16 encoding defined in §2.6 of [ISO 10646] provides a 16-bit encoding that is backwards compatible with UCS-2 but allows arbitrary *characters* to be represented through the use of Unicode surrogate pairs.
+The UTF-16 encoding form defined in §2.5 and §2.6 of [Unicode] provides a 16-bit encoding that is backwards compatible with UCS-2 but allows arbitrary *characters* to be represented through the use of Unicode surrogate pairs.

+*Strings* *may* contain *characters* from the Private Use Areas defined in §23.5 of [Unicode].
+The *characters* match the following `PrivateUseChar` production:

+    PrivateUseChar  ::=   [#xE000-#xF8FF] | [#F0000-#xFFFFD]
+                            | [#100000-#x10FFFD]

+Standards which reference this standard *may* define how these are to be interpreted.
+Absent a higher-level definition of how these *characters* are to be interpreted, applications *should not* use them but *must not* reject them.

+{.example}  A higher-level standard might require *characters* from the Private Use Areas to be interpreted according to [MUFI], which is a standard for encoding many obscure mediæval characters, ligatures and scribal abbreviations that are not current in Unicode in the Private Use Area.

+{.ednote}  Would it be simpler to just prohibit *characters* from the Private Use Area?
+Or alternatively single out [MUFI] as the only allowed interpretation?

+### Whitespace and line breaks                             {#whitespace}

 **Whitespace** is defined as a sequence of one or more space *characters*, carriage returns, line feeds, or tabs.
 It matches the